jhorzek/lessLM/README.md

 ## Step 4: Linking to [lessSEM](https://github.com/jhorzek/lessSEM)

 Assuming that our model is set up, we are ready to link everything to [lessSEM](https://github.com/jhorzek/lessSEM).
-First, create an new file (we called ours src/optimization.cpp).
+First, create a new file (we called ours src/optimization.cpp).
 Here, it is important to include the lessSEM.hpp headers (see src/optimization.cpp).
 All further steps necessary to use the [lessSEM](https://github.com/jhorzek/lessSEM)